lmanhes/hdiyf-backend/README.md

 ## Features

-- (wip) : get access to a random news
+- get access to a random news
 - (wip) : predict if a news is real or fake

 ## Installation